 The cost of a website very much depends on the complexity and timeframe for developing the website such as how many languages, how complicate of the functions, custom design request, urgency of the deadlines and etc.

 When do I need the maintenance and how much?

 For static websites, basically maintenance may not be necessary or only occur when the website content needs to be modified.

-For dynamic sites, if the website is small, there will be no maintenance needed as well except that new features have to be developed or the site needs to recover after attack.
+For small dynamic websites, there will be comparatively less maintenance support needed except that new features have to be developed or the site needs to recover after an attack.
 Normally, the amount of maintenance fees will depend on how large scopes you want to cover such as database backup frequency, recovery protection, what new feature to develop and necessities of content managements.

 Regarding the difference between static and dynamic websites, please refer to other questions section below.

 WordPress is an online, open source website creation tool written in PHP.
 It’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.
 It is the leading CMS with around 60% of market share as website CMS and almost 27% of total website.
 Some statistics tell here.

 What are the key advantages of using WordPress as CMS?